adelinabianca/react-survey-app/README.md

 # react-survey-app

-Contributing to the react-survey-app
+# Contributing to the react-survey-app
 React-survey-app welcomes contributions to our open source projects on Github.

-Issues
+# Issues
 Feel free to submit issues and enhancement requests.

-Contributing
+# Contributing
 In general, we follow the "fork-and-pull" Git workflow.

-Fork the repo on GitHub
+- Fork the repo on GitHub
-Clone the project to your own machine
+- Clone the project to your own machine
-Commit changes to your own branch
+- Commit changes to your own branch
-Push your work back up to your fork
+- Push your work back up to your fork
-Submit a Pull request so that we can review your changes
+- Submit a Pull request so that we can review your changes
-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+- NOTE: Be sure to merge the latest from "upstream" before making a pull request!

-react-survey-app open source project is licensed under the MIT license.
+react-survey-app is an open source project and is licensed under the MIT license.

-react-survey-app does not require you to assign the copyright of your contributions, you retain the copyright. react-survey-app does require that you make your contributions available under the Apache license in order to be included in the main repo.
+# License Summary

-If appropriate, include the Apache 2.0 license summary at the top of each file along with the copyright info.
-If you are adding a new file that you wrote, include your name in the copyright notice in the license summary at the top of the file.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-License Summary
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-You can copy and paste the Apache 2.0 license summary from below.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Copyright 2018 by react-survey-app